 Hunter Biden pleads not guilty to federal tax charges

-Hunter Biden pleaded not guilty to nine federal tax charges in the Central District of California before District Judge Mark Scarsi.
+Hunter Biden pleaded not guilty to nine federal tax charges in the Central District of California on Thursday before District Judge Mark Scarsi.

 Federal prosecutors allege President Biden's son engaged in a "four-year scheme" to avoid paying at least $1.4 million in federal taxes.
 In December, they charged Hunter Biden with nine counts of tax crimes, including three felony and six misdemeanor charges related to his alleged failure to file and pay taxes, evasion of assessment and filing a false or fraudulent tax return.
 If convicted, he faces up to 17 years in prison.